rossetti/KSLBook/docs/06-Chapter6.md

 :::{.exercise #ch6P7}
 The Hog BBQ Joint is interested in understanding the flow of customers for diner (5 pm to 9 pm).
-Customers arrive in parties of 2, 3, 4, or 5 with probabilities 0.4, 0.3, 0.2, 0.1, respectively.
-The time between arrivals is exponentially distributed with a mean of 1.4 minutes.
+Customers arrive in parties of 2, 3, 4, or 5 with probabilities 0.4, 0.3, 0.2, 0.1, respectively (stream 1).
+The time between arrivals is exponentially distributed with a mean of 1.4 minutes (stream 2).
 Customers must arrive prior to 9 pm in order to be seated.
 The dining area has 50 tables.
 Each table can seat 2 people.
 For parties, with more than 2 customers, the tables are moved together.
 Each arriving group gets in line to be seated.
 If there are already 6 parties in line, the arriving group will leave and go to another restaurant.
 The time that it takes to be served is triangularly distributed with parameters (14, 19,
-24) in minutes.
-The time that it takes to eat is lognormally distributed with a mean of 24 minutes and a standard deviation of 5 minutes.
+24) in minutes (stream 3).
+The time that it takes to eat is lognormally distributed with a mean of 24 minutes and a standard deviation of 5 minutes (stream 4).
 When customers are finished eating, they go to the cashier to pay their bill.
-The time that it takes the cashier to process the customers is gamma distributed with a mean of 1.5 minutes and a standard deviation of 0.5 minutes.
+The time that it takes the cashier to process the customers is gamma distributed with a mean of 1.5 minutes and a standard deviation of 0.5 minutes (stream 5).

 Develop an model for this situation.
 Simulate 30 days of operation.
 Make a table like the following to summarize your results.